stackedcache/c-journey/basics/README.md

 In this section I will demonstrate basic C concepts.

-Topics to include variable types, arrays and strings, control flow, functions, loops, and pointers.
+Topics to include variable types, arrays and strings, control flow, functions, structs, and pointers.

 For each topic, I will work with AI to study the concepts, and then have AI assign me challenges.